Lichen or Not felt pretty easy for 5.9, but has so...

 From Pine (see area description), take Elk Creek Road West for approximately 0.7 miles to a small parking area (2, maybe 3 cars will fit).
 Hop boulders across the creek and follow the obvious trail for 5 minutes.
 It's best to keep following the trail to the point where your route starts as some unpleasant boulder hopping is required if you cut straight to the rock.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Squat Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Squat Rock:

 Featured Route For Squat Rock

 Sticky Fingers 5.9 5c 17 VI 17 HVS 5a Colorado